 The top side control position in Brazilian jiu-jitsu is a fantastic position that allows its players to execute a variety of submissions and transitions, including the anaconda choke.

-So, how will you be able to accomplish this choke submission from that position?
+So, how will you accomplish this choke submission from that position?

-- Obtain the side control position, which is a fantastic outcome that you’ll undoubtedly get after successfully passing your opponent’s guard.
-Afterward, use effective grips and weight control to maintain to stay in a dominant position.
+- Obtain the side control position, a fantastic outcome you’ll undoubtedly get after successfully passing your opponent’s guard.
+Afterward, use effective grips and weight control to maintain a dominant position.

 - Find your way to the cradle position, which looks like a reverse kesa gatame position using your top arm to control the opponent’s head.

-- Slide your upper arm as deep as you possibly can to go from the opponent’s neck to nearly touching his opposite arm biceps.
+- Slide your upper arm as deeply as possible to go from the opponent’s neck to nearly touching his opposite biceps.
 Then your second arm comes from over the opponent’s neck and links to your first arm (choking arm).

 - Drop to the ground and adjust your position to perform the choke technique correctly.